justinlietz93/agent_tools/docs/tool_development.md

 ### 3. Run Method

 The `run` method must:
-- Accept a dictionary of parameters
+- Accept a dictionary of input_schema
 - Validate inputs against schema
 - Return results in the standard format
 - Handle errors gracefully